Boeing-Abhyast/Phase-VII/hardware_module/hardware_kinect/README.md

-# Setting Up Kinect XBOX 360
+# Setting Up Microsoft Kinect XBOX 360

 A brief documentation on how to install the drivers for using [Microsoft Kinect XBOX 360](https://en.wikipedia.org/wiki/Kinect) sensor with [ROS Kinetic](http://wiki.ros.org/kinetic).